siddartha-347/Approximate-multiplier/README.md

 # Approximate 4x4 Bit Multiplier

-This repository presents an approximation technique for a 4x4 bit multiplier based on the methods described in the paper *Design and Analysis of Approximate Multipliers*.
+This repository presents an approximation technique for a 4x4 bit multiplier based on the methods described in the paper [Design and Analysis of Approximate Multipliers](https://www.researchgate.net/publication/368293010).
 The final implementation satisfies the following criteria:

 - **Mean relative error**: Less than 15%
 - **Number of LUTs**: Less than 12
-- approximations for the approximate compressor were by my own and rest
+- approximations for the approximate compressor were by my own and rest of the approximations are from the described paper.

 ## Overview